FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_FTPCommandLogConfiguration/FTP_SITE_META_command.md

 The command accepts input in the format of key - value pairs.
 The supplied information is stored in the FTP session and is available until the session finishes or times out.
 For files uploaded during the same session, the provided information will be stored as file metadata attributes.
 The information can be evaluated at a later point for each file.

 This way, the SITE META input could be used for defining routing rules for server-initiated transfers.
-For file metadata persistence specifics, see <a href="#Subscrip" class="MCXref xref">Subscription flow attributes and FTP related attributes</a>.
+For file metadata persistence specifics, see [Subscription flow attributes and FTP related attributes](#Subscrip).

 > **Note:**
 >